 Ostriches are birds from the Struthioniformes family.
 They are flightless birds.
-The two main species of the ostrich are the common ostrich and the Somali ostrich.
-Their main living habitat is in Africa, and it determines mostly what do ostriches eat.
+The two main species of ostrich are the common ostrich and the Somali ostrich.
+Their main living habitat is in Africa, and it determines mostly what ostriches eat.
 Ostriches are mainly found in dry and warm savannas and arid places.
 They have the ability to run at 70 km per hour, which is approximately 43,5 mph, making them the fastest birds on the planet.

 Those flightless birds live in herds that mainly consist of a dozen birds.
 The alpha males are mainly the “heads” of the herds, and they mate with the group’s dominant female.
 However, in some cases, males also mate with other hens too.
 Other hens of the herd lay their eggs in the dominant hen’s nest.
 Dominant hens and dominant males are the ones who incubate the eggs one by one.